atman-project/beam/README.md

 which is a Rust library that implements core protocols for peer-to-peer networking and file transfer.

 Beam is an open-source software available on iOS, Android, macOS, Windows, and Linux.
-The iOS version is implemented in [beam-ios](https://github.com/atman-project/beam-ios) as a native Swift app, while all other platforms are implemented in this repo using [Tauri](https://v2.tauri.app/).
+The iOS version is implemented in [beam-ios](https://github.com/atman-project/beam-ios) as a native Swift app, and the Android version is implemented in [beam-android](https://github.com/atman-project/beam-android).
+All desktop versions are implemented in this repo using [Tauri](https://v2.tauri.app/).

 ## Repo layout

 ```
 beam/
-├── src-tauri/                  Tauri Rust shell (desktop + Android)
+├── src-tauri/                  Tauri Rust shell
 ├── src/                        React frontend used by Tauri
 ├── public/, package.json, …    Vite / pnpm scaffolding
 └── Cargo.toml                  workspace, one member: src-tauri